devByByron/AI-For-Everyone/README.md

 **Step 5: Internal and External Communications**
 Clear communication is key.
 Companies need to explain AI changes to investors, regulators, and employees.
 Internally, sharing success stories helps reduce fear and attract talented people to work on AI.

+**What is the Goldilocks Rule of AI?**

+- The “Goldilocks Rule of AI” emphasizes the importance of adopting a balanced and realistic perspective, avoiding extremes of optimism or pessimism.
+(One should not be too optimistic or too pessimistic about AI technology)

 **AI Pitfalls:**

 **AI Limitations** : AI isn't a magic fix for everything.
 Be realistic about what it can and can't do.
 Choose projects carefully by checking both their technical possibility and business value.